Segmentation of bones for CT images, trauma cases

 This method is about body parts’ detection and accurate automotive positioning of fractured bone models inside the patient with no doctor present.
 This method is being developed as a replacement of the existing gesture and voice interface management of 3D models in space.
 This is a combination of inner capabilities of HoloLens, Сomputer Vision technology and Procrustean Analysis.
 It gives us an opportunity to move the model towards the object rotating around its axis or moving in space.

-3D reconstruction of the patient bone on the basis of a few X-ray images and the database of benchmark human bone models
+3D reconstruction of the patient bone on the basis of a feq X-rays and the database of benchmark human bone models

-Accumulation of evidence-based data relating to the use of the system in medical practice
+Collecting of evidence-based data related to the use of the system in medical practice

-As a result of close cooperation with practicing surgeons the system has built up a patients’ case database continuing to expand and accumulate relevant evidence-based data.
-System’s algorithm performance is improved to the very level when the system can become a part of the built-in software of a surgical robot.
+As a result of close cooperation with practising surgeons, the system has built a patients’ case database continuing to expand and accumulate relevant evidence-based data.
+System’s algorithms performance is improved to to the very level when the system can become a part of the built-in software of a surgical robot.